 Because these houses are out of scale, size, mass, and character with the houses and surrounding environment they will intrude in, and work against the esthetic values that establish Bernal Heights as a unique, special neighborhood.
 They will be created on a new street that is not healthy, not safe, not pleasant and not satisfying.
 Therefore, the project does not represent "good standards ... and adequate open spaces."
 In fact, it subverts good standards and adequate open spaces.

-This section designates two General Plan Priority

-Policies related to housing: (1) "affordable housing" and (2) "neighborhood character".
+(2) Priority Policies - and -URB.CPN.1.9 Section 101.1 (b) This section designates two General Plan Priority Policies related to housing: (1) "affordable housing" and (2) "neighborhood character".